 - 1 onion, cut in half, skin still on (be sure to remove any stickers).

 - 2 sprigs fresh herbs (I use Mexican oregano).

 - 1-2 heads of garlic.
 Slice the top party of the garlic head off, leaving the cloves exposed.

 - 2 tbsp raw apple cider vinegar (I only use this brand)

 - Place all vegetables and bones on a baking sheet, drizzle with olive oil and sprinkle with salt and pepper.
 You may also add your favorite clean ingredient seasoning.

 - Roast for 50 minutes.

-- Transfer everything to the slow cooker and add the herbs and spices.
+- Transfer everything to the slow cooker and add the herbs.
 Fill with water, leaving about an inch of space from the top.
+Add apple cider vinegar.

 - Cook on low for 24-36 hours.
 Feel free to add water if it begins to lower at all.

 - Once done cooking, carefully remove larger pieces with a slotted spoon.